-Below, we've covered ten of the most common medical conditions that can lead to more rapid respiratory rate in your puppy.
+Below, we've covered the most common medical conditions that can lead to more rapid respiratory rate in your puppy.
 Bear in mind that this isn't an exhaustive list and shouldn't be considered an alternative to having your dog checked over by the vet:

 1. Laryngeal paralysis